Patacode/gitignore-template-generator/DOCUMENTATION.md

 # ...
 ```

-It's a special kinda 'default' option coming from virtually all cli tools,
+It's a special kinda *default* option coming from virtually all cli tools,
 along with [-V --version](#-V-version) and [-a --author](#-a-author) options.

 It has precedence over [-V --version](#-V-version) and [-a --author](#-a-author)